 Purchase verification when you add an item to an invoice directly or from Advanced Lookup inventory search results

-In the Invoice/Quote module, when you add a return either directly to an invoice or from Advanced Lookup search results, a Return Item Invoice Number window appears and asks you for the original purchase invoice number.
+In the Invoice/Quote module, when you add a return either directly to an invoice or from Advanced Lookup search results, a Return Item Invoice Number window opens and asks you for the original purchase invoice number.

 When you scan the barcode on the bottom of the original invoice or manually enter the invoice number, Paladin verifies that the invoice exists and that it includes the returned item.
 If the purchase is confirmed, the original invoice number is added to the new invoice.